A good night’s sleep doesn’t have to be a dream.

 That is why we have established a comfortable, fully equipped Sleep Diagnostics facility, where professionals use state-of-the-art technologies and equipment to diagnose and treat a wide variety of sleep disorders.
 Testing is performed in a separate setting from the hospital in a quiet, private and comfortable environment.

 While you are at the Sleep Diagnostics facility, you will feel like you are staying in a tastefully decorated fine hotel room.
-Take a virtual tour of the facility.

 Features of the Sleep Diagnostic Facility include: